-would not impact on the Surplus or Deficit on the Provision of Services or Other Comprehensive Income and Expenditure.
+Borrowings are not carried at fair value, so nominal gains and losses on fixed rate borrowings would not impact on the Surplus or Deficit on the Provision of Services or Other Comprehensive Income and Expenditure.
 However, changes in interest payable and receivable on variable rate borrowings and investments will be posted to the Surplus or Deficit on the Provision of Services and affect the General Fund balance pound for pound.

 The Authority has a number of strategies for managing interest rate risk.
 The main strategy for undertaking new borrowing is to take advantage of the lowest rates possible whilst also focusing on borrowing over periods where there is currently no concentration of debt so as to achieve a balanced spread in the Authority's debt maturity profile.
 The Authority's debt position is reviewed as part of the Medium Finance Plan via the annual budget setting process which allows for any adverse changes to be considered and accommodated.
-This review also considers whether new external borrowing using cash balances be used.
+This review also considers whether new external borrowing is taken out on either an annuity or maturity basis, or, alternatively whether internal borrowing using cash balances be used.
 The use of internal borrowing which runs down investments, maximises short term savings and reduces exposure to low interest rates on investments, and the credit risk of counter parties.